Charles de Gaulle Airport: Terminal 2G

-Terminal 2G, dedicated to regional Air France and HOP! flights and its affiliates, opened in 2008.
-This terminal is to the east of all terminals and can only be reached by shuttle bus.
-Terminal 2G is used for passengers flying in the Schengen Area (and thus has no passport control) and handles Air France regional and European traffic and provides small-capacity planes (up to 150 passengers) with a faster turnaround time than is currently possible by enabling them to park close to the new terminal building and boarding passengers primarily by bus, or walking.
+Terminal 2G is dedicated to Air France Hop flights as well as Luxair flights.
+It opened in 2008 and this terminal is to the east of all terminals and can only be reached by shuttle bus.
+Terminal 2G is used for passengers flying in the Schengen Area (and thus has no passport control) and handles Air France regional and European traffic and provides small-capacity planes with a faster turnaround time than is currently possible by enabling them to park close to the new terminal building and boarding passengers primarily by bus, or walking.
 A bus line called "navette orange" connects the terminal 2G inside the security check area with terminals 2E and 2F.
 Passengers transferring to other terminals need to continue their trip with other bus shuttles within the security check area if they do not need to get their bags.

 Terminal 2E Hall L (Satellite 3)

 The completion of 750 m long Satellite 3 (or S3) to the immediate east of Terminals 2E and 2F provides further jetways for large-capacity airliners, specifically the Airbus A380.
 Check-in and baggage handling are provided by the existing infrastructure in Terminals 2E and 2F.
 Satellite 3 was opened in part on 27 June 2007 and fully operational in September 2007.
 It corresponds now to gates L of terminal 2E.